cstielper/wordpress-google-map-with-categories/README.md

 4. [Radio Buttons for Taxonomies](https://wordpress.org/plugins/radio-buttons-for-taxonomies/)

 ## Create the custom post type and taxonomy
 Add this to your theme's functions.php file.
-Don't forget to prefix your function names and to flush your permalinks.
+Don't forget to prefix your function names and to flush your permalinks:

 ~~~~
+<?php
 function YOUR_FUNCTION_PREFIX_create_custom_posts() {
 	$labels = array(
 		'name'                  => _x( 'Area Landmarks', 'Post Type General Name', 'text_domain' ),